Plain of Six Glaciers Trail

 Plain of Six Glaciers

-The Plain of Six Glaciers trail is widely considered the reward-to-effort king of the Lake Louise area.
+The Plain of Six Glaciers trail is one of the strongest reward-to-effort hikes in the Lake Louise area.
 Unlike the steeper, more enclosed Lake Agnes trail, this hike offers expansive alpine vistas, the sound of active glaciers, and a direct link to the golden age of Canadian mountaineering.

 Terrain